slowkow/snpsea/README.md

 affected by risk loci.
 It requires a list of SNP identifiers and a matrix of genes and conditions.

-Genome-wide association studies (GWAS) discovered many genomic loci associated with risk for multiple diseases.
-SNPsea provides a simple way to determine the types of cells influenced by genes in those loci.
+Genome-wide association studies (GWAS) have discovered multiple genomic loci associated with risk for different types of disease.
+SNPsea provides a simple way to determine the types of cells influenced by genes in these risk loci.

-Suppose that disease-associated alleles influence a small number of pathogenic cell types.
-We hypothesize that the genes with critical functions in those cell types are likely to be within risk loci for that disease.
+Suppose disease-associated alleles influence a small number of pathogenic cell types.
+We hypothesize that genes with critical functions in those cell types are likely to be within risk loci for that disease.
 We assume that a gene's specificity to a cell type is a reasonable indicator of its importance to the unique function of that cell type.

 First, we identify the genes in linkage disequilibrium (LD) with the given trait-associated SNPs and score the gene set for specificity to each cell